Coconut Cream Poke Cake

-Coconut cream cake is my husband’s favorite and with Valentine’s Day coming up I figured it would be the perfect time to make it for him.
-This cake is super simple to make, yet tastes like you spent hours in the kitchen.
+Coconut cream cake is my husband’s absolute favorite, and with Valentine’s Day coming up, I figured it was the perfect time to surprise him with a homemade version.
+This recipe for a coconut cream poke cake is a dream come true for busy bakers—it’s super simple to make, but tastes like you spent hours slaving away in the kitchen.
+Starting with a convenient white cake mix, this dessert is transformed into a moist, rich, and flavorful tropical paradise.
+Get ready to win some hearts with this simple yet impressive dessert!

 1 white cake mix